Port

 Continue to Bloody Ridge, the site of a ferocious encounter between the two sides.
 Along the way, your guide will share hair-raising tales of the historical events that occurred at these battlegrounds.

-Conclude with a visit to the US War Memorial, commemorating those who fought, died and survived the bitter battles of Guadalcanal.
+Conclude with a visit to the US War Memorial, commemorating those who fought, died in, and survived the bitter battles of Guadalcanal.